 How do I set this up in PayHero?

-To put an employee on a Salary Sacrifice/Total Remuneration, first go to Manage > Employees and select the relevant employee's name.
+To put an employee on a Salary Sacrifice/Total Remuneration, first go to People > Employees and select the relevant employee's name.
 From the employee's Default Pay tab, add the Salary Sacrifice Pay Item to the 'Earnings' section, and click save.

 The KiwiSaver Employer Contribution line will still be added to the employee's pays, as the employer is still obliged to contribute to KiwiSaver.
 However, the Salary Sacrifice will also be deducted to balance this out.
 When processing a pay for the employee, you'll see that the Salary Sacrifice and Employer Contribution pay items have the same total.